 According to the U.S. Census Bureau, nearly one-third of the U.S. workforce, and half of all “information workers”, are able to work from home.
 The second group is key; primarily consisting of high-tech, finance and other office-bound fields, employees still need to conduct daily, weekly and monthly meetings.
 The latter can potentially see dozens (if not hundreds) of people tuned-in at the same time.

 Without a proper, sophisticated platform, chaos is likely to ensue.

 Good, business-oriented video conferencing platforms create the optimal corporate meeting environment.

 With built-in text chat features, meeting participants can exchange files, and alert meeting moderates when they have something to add, without disrupting the flow of the session.
-Some Voice-over-IP (VoIP) packages even allow for dynamically changing voice calls to video calls at the touch of a button without establishing new connections.
+Some Voice-over-IP (VoIP) packages even can divert voice calls to video calls at the touch of a button, without establishing new connections.
 This can prove critical when there are last minute additions to a meeting invite list.

 What video conference platform should you use?

 What’s the best video conferencing solution out there?

 Well, the answer to that question will depend on what you are looking to get out of it.